10-Minute Sesame Snow Peas Stir Fry | Garden to Table Recipe

 Ingredients

-2 tbsp sesame oil
+2 tablespoons sesame oil

-3 cloves of Canadian garlic (preferably local!)
+3 cloves Canadian garlic, finely chopped (preferably local)

-1 tbsp soy sauce
+1 tablespoon soy sauce

 Instructions

-5. Serve immediately.
+Serve immediately.

 Enjoy!